othmar52/doepfer-filterbank-mod/README.md

 ![Doepfer Filter Bank MOD](media/doepfer-filterbank-mod-jumpers.jpg "Doepfer Filter Bank MOD")

-# Step by step instructions
+# Step by step build instructions

 ## 1. Desolder audio input wire that connects the 3 PCB's
 Find and desolder the wire on the upper half of the module that connects the 3 PCB's with label `AUDIO INPUT`.